Thank you for sharing your yoga so generously. Thank you for helping me recuperate my physical issues with your knowledge and skill.

 - Fixed blocks

-You pay £30 for a fixed block to attend five consecutive classes and each class costs you £6 whether you attend the class or not.
+You pay £30 for a fixed block to attend five classes in five weeks.
+Each class costs you £6 whether you attend the class or not.
 This is the cheapest option even if you miss one class in five.

 - Variable blocks

 You pay £40 for a variable length block to attend five classes within 10 class weeks.
-Provided you attend five classes you pay £8 per class but you only pay when you attend the class.
+Provided you attend all five classes you pay £8 per class and are only paying when attending a class.

 A variable block finishes either after 10 weeks or when the fifth class has been taken, whichever occurs first.
 Any money relating to classes not taken by the end of a variable block is forfeited and cannot be carried forward.

 At the end of your current block you can either continue with another block of the same type or switch block type, depending on what works best for you.